 - Re-attach armrest and leg rests to the wheelchair.

 Fall Prevention Strategy - Using a Gait Belt

 Take a close look at the picture just above this headline.
 Do you see that dark blue belt around the patient’s waist?
 That belt is called a “gait belt.”
 If you have never used a gait belt to help you steady your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
 More member when moving them or helping them walk, I highly recommend trying one.

 You wrap the gait belt around the person’s waist like a regular belt leaving enough space to get at least two fingers under the strap.
 The buckle faces outward toward the front.
 If you can’t wrap the strap around the waist (ex: a pump implanted on the waistline), then you can also wrap it around the chest just under the armpits.
 Be careful always not to let the belt get too tight.

 Tuck the extra belt into an edge or attach it to the gait belt in some way.
 I pen the excess strap of our belt to itself with a large safety pin and keep it pinned all the time.

 Holding onto the belt is more stable than holding onto clothes.
 Clothes shift with body movement and tear easier.
-The belt won’t rip, and it contains a lot a weight very stable.
+The belt won’t rip, and it contains a lot of weight very stable.